Using SOME/IP has never been easier

 # ...

-Finally it is time to start the application.
-If you are using Linux, make sure to join the multicast group for your network interface used for the service discovery.
+If you are using Linux, make sure to join the multicast group for your network interface used for the service discovery before starting the applicaiton.
 In our example we use 224.224.224.245 and the loopback interface.
 Make sure to adjust the command for your project.
 Otherwise it will not be possible for clients to subscribe to your SOME/IP service.

 sudo ip addr add 224.224.224.245 dev lo autojoin